Application Process and Approvals - SOP 1.9.a

 Preparing Written Information and Consent Form - SOP 1.3.a

-In Norway, if the REK template is not used, attach documentation confirming that all requirements in Regulation (EU) No 536/204 are covered.
+In Norway, if the REK template is not used, attach documentation confirming that all requirements in Regulation for clinical trials 536/2014 are covered.

 31 Subject